By Ashlie Bailey

 Later that day, I was taken to a hospital where my daughter Hope was born.
 Once Again, I was led to believe my child did not survive.
 After my daughter Hope was gone, I was abandoned by my Mormon foster family at the hospital where Hope had been born.
 Before I turned eighteen, I was used as a breeder again, and my fifth child was conceived.
 When I aged out of the foster care system, I spent several months in a homeless shelter for women.
 Over Christmas 2005, I was taken by a family member to another state where my daughter Grace was born.
 I did not know if she lived.

 I now believe my children survived and were adoption trafficked into the Mormon foster care system.
-Even though it was heartbreaking, being persecuted for my new faith, abandoned, and forced to leave my hometown was a total blessing and possibly one of the greatest gifts ever.
-The same day that I received the gift of salvation and freedom in Christ, I also received the gift of my daughter Hope.
-The boy who originally introduced me to Christianity in high school is now my husband.
-All these years later, my family and I are trying to find my missing children.
+Even though it was heartbreaking, being persecuted for my new faith, abandoned, and forced to leave my hometown was a blessing in disguise.
+The same day that I received the gift of my freedom in Christ, I also received the gift of my daughter Hope.
+The boy who originally introduced me to Christianity in high school became my husband.
+All these years later, I am trying to find my missing children.

 Before my daughter Grace was born in 2005, I got my driver’s license and received my GED.
 In spring 2006, I moved from the homeless shelter into a community college dorm.
 In spring 2010, I graduated with an Associate’s of Arts from Kilgore College.